 To begin with, I think you’d agree this quote prompts several comparisons and questions.
 Nietzsche’s concept of actions as questions and experiments seems like the concept of detachment in Buddhism.

 Is there any advantage to viewing life as a series of scientific trials?
 If there is an advantage, does it distance you from ownership of things and ideas?
 We’d have to say yes.
 This way of thinking keeps you from taking a position.
 When you “take a position,” you automatically feel the need to defend it.
 Thus, you are more judgmental, less open-minded.

-Also, doesn’t the thinker approach have similarities to the scientific method?
+The freethinker approach has similarities to the scientific method.
 Here, the researcher conducts tests.
 Then formulates conclusions based on the results of the experiments?
 It contrasts with cherry-picking data to fit a preconceived conclusion?
 What do you think?
 Again, we’d have to agree.

 Attempting to find out something is the essence of spiritual exploration.
 So, the above quote aligns nicely with our approach.
 Spiritual exploration is the use of processes for exploring consciousness.